Neil Simon, Broadway's master of comedy, dies at 91

 Simon was married five times, twice to the same woman.
 His first wife, Joan Baim, died of cancer in 1973, after 20 years of marriage.
 They had two daughters, Ellen and Nancy, who survive him.
 Simon dealt with her death in "Chapter Two" (1977), telling the story of a widower who starts anew.

 The playwright was married to his third wife, Diane Lander, twice — once in 1987-1988 and again in 1990-1998.
 Simon adopted Lander's daughter, Bryn, from a previous marriage.
 Simon married his fourth wife, actress Elaine Joyce, in 1999.
-He also survived by three grandchildren; and one great-grandson.
+He also is survived by three grandchildren and one great-grandson.

 "I suspect I shall keep on writing in a vain search for that perfect play.
 I hope I will keep my equilibrium and sense of humor when I'm told I haven't achieved it," Simon once said about his voluminous output of work.
 "At any rate, the trip has been wonderful.
 As George and Ira Gershwin said, 'They Can't Take That Away From Me.'"